Things to Do in Panama City

 (there is no minimum number of people)

-•This tour is not physically demanding and is great for people of all ages.
+•This tour is not physically demanding and is excellent for people of all ages.

 This tour begins at Belisario Porras Park, located in La Exposición de Calidonia.